 Figure 1(a) shows an example of a simulated spindle-like signal from the QPS model whereas Figure 1(b) shows a real spindle from a sample EEG recording.
-Excluding disturbances in the real-life recording, the similarities in the sinusoidal activity and the waxing and waning envelope are quite obvious.
+Excluding disturbances in the real-life recording, the figure shows similarities in the sinusoidal activity and the waxing and waning envelope.

 The 6 parameters from a to f in the QPS model determine the characteristics such as frequency, change in frequency, amplitude, variation in amplitude and the shape envelope of the signal s(t).
-The parameters a, b and c largely determine the amplitude and the shape of the envelope of the QPS model and hence, that of the spindle. a is the approximate instantaneous log-amplitude at time, t=0, b the rate of change of amplitude and c, the Gaussian parameter which determine the shape and duration of the curve [13].
-Thus, for a spindle, b and c would largely determine the amplitude and shape of the envelope respectively.
-In symmetrical spindles, b would be zero.
+Parameters a, b and c largely determine the amplitude and the shape of the envelope of the QPS model and hence, that of the spindle. a is the approximate instantaneous log-amplitude at time, t=0, b the rate of change of amplitude and c, the Gaussian parameter which determines the shape and duration of the curve [13].
+In symmetrical spindles, b=0.
 Negative values of c causes the signal to decay, giving the spindle its rising and waning shape.
-As a is the initial amplitude offset, when analyzing spindles on their own, it can be assumed to be zero.
+When analyzing spindles on their own, a, the initial amplitude offset, can be taken to be zero.

-Figure 2(a), (b) and (c) illustrates the variations in amplitude of s(t) while increasing values of b and decreasing values of c.
+Figure 2(a), (b) and (c) illustrates the variations in amplitude of s(t) caused by increasing values of b and decreasing values of c.
 The remaining three parameters d, e and f influence the frequency characteristics and phase of the signal. d represents the initial phase at t=0.
-The initial frequency of the signal is given by e whereas f represents the frequency rate change [].
-Generally, for a spindle, parameter e determines the dominant spindle frequency in the absence of drastic variations and f enables a linear variation of this frequency within the spindle duration. d similar to a, can be assumed to be zero when analyzing spindles on their own also as corresponds to the initial phase.
-The change in frequency characteristics with respect to e and f is shown in Figure 3 (a), (b) and (c).
+The initial frequency of the signal is given by e, whereas f represents the frequency rate change [].
+For a spindle, in the absence of drastic variations, parameter e determines the dominant spindle frequency and f enables a linear variation of this frequency within the spindle duration.
+The initial phase, d, can be assumed to be zero when analyzing spindles on their own, similar to a.
+Figure 3 (a), (b) and (c) show the variation in spindle frequency with increasing e and f.

 METHODOLOGY

 The highly nonlinear structure of the QPS signal makes parameter estimation of a QPS model for a real spindle non-trivial.
-We have used non-linear least square (NLLS) estimation using the ‘Levenberg-Marquardt’ technique to obtain the parameters for the QPS model.
+We used non-linear least square (NLLS) estimation using the ‘Levenberg-Marquardt’ technique to obtain the parameters for the QPS model.
 The reasoning behind this is the relative simplicity and dependability of the NLLS estimation technique.
 The NLLS estimation algorithm was developed/trained…..[source]

-The accuracy of our estimation algorithm was validated by generating simulated spindles with known parameter values.
-Artificial spindles simulated from the QPS model provide a reference to quantify estimation errors in the estimated parameters from NLLS.
-As spindles are often superimposed with background EEG noise, we also tested the noise rejection capabilities of the NLLS on generated sleep spindles with different levels of additive noise.
-A range of simulated spindles were generated with varying parameter values as given in Table 1 on page 7.
-White additive noise with a wide ranging SNR values were added to each of these spindles.
+The accuracy of our estimation algorithm was validated by generating simulated spindles with known parameter values as given in Table 1 on page 7.
+Artificial spindles simulated from the QPS model provided a reference to quantify estimation errors in the estimated parameters from NLLS.
+As spindles are often superimposed with background EEG noise, we also tested the noise rejection capabilities of the NLLS on generated sleep spindles with different levels of additive noise. .
+White additive noise (representative of background EEG) with a wide ranging SNR values were added to each of these spindles.
 The parameters of the resulting noisy QPS model were obtained by using NLLS and compared with the actual parameter values of simulated QPS signals.